What is a “Smart” Coffee Maker?

 The quality of pod coffee is also up for debate.
 Some users find that the use of the pods makes it easier to get the more customized brew, because they can buy the pods that match their tastes best.
 However, some connoisseurs insist that you’ll never get high quality coffee from a pod because it’s not designed for a perfect brew, just simple convenience.

 Drip Coffee Makers – Drip coffee makers are the “average Joe” of the smart coffee maker world.
-They’re simply designed, reliable, inexpensive, and delivers exactly what you want every time.
+They’re simply designed, reliable, inexpensive, and deliver exactly what you want every time.
 You can find single-serve drip coffee makers or drip coffee makers that churn out up to 12 cups at a time.
 They’re the coffee maker you find everywhere.

 However, make no mistake: drip-made coffee isn’t as good as the more precise brews churned out by cappuccino makers or espresso machines.
 They do take longer to brew than pod coffee makers, but you get a pretty consistent brew every time.
-You can customize the brewing process by adjusting the amount of coffee ground you add, but in the end, it’s the same simple brew every time you churn out a fresh pot.1
+You can customize the brewing process by adjusting the amount of coffee ground you add, but in the end, it’s the same simple brew every time you churn out a fresh pot.

 Espresso Machines – Espresso machines are the Ferraris of the coffee maker world.
 They produce high quality coffee in very small quantities, giving you a stronger, richer brew every time.
 If you’re a connoisseur, you’re probably going to want to invest in an espresso maker.